onisj/Text-Summarizer_Using-NLP/README.md

 	newgrp docker

 ### 6. Configure EC2 as self-hosted runner:

-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    setting > actions > runner > new self hosted runner > choose os > then run command specified one by one

 ### 7. Setup github secrets: